OGRECave/ogre/PlugIns/PCZSceneManager/docs/readme.txt

 call PCZSceneManager::connectPortalsToTargetZonesByLocation() to do it automatically.
 Note that this function requires all portals to have a matching portal in the target zone.

+ANTIPORTALS  ** NEW As of 3/17/09 **

+Antiportals are a new feature (thanks to Lf3thn4d).
+Antiportals prevent traversal of portals located behind them (as viewed from the camera).
+They are created and manipulated the same as regular portals (except you don't need to create them in pairs, since they block scene traversal to other zones instead of connecting them).
+Only Quad Antiportals are supported.

+To Create an antiportal, it's very similar to regular portals.
+All you need to do is call PCZSceneManager::createAntiPortal("name of the antiportal"), set the corner values, attach it to a node, and add it to the proper zone.

 CREATING OBJECTS/ENTITIES: